httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 associated qvalue were 1.0.

-The sender is willing to accept a digest-algorithm if and only if it is listed in a Want-Digest header field of a message, and its qvalue is non-zero.
+The sender is willing to accept a digest-algorithm if and only if it is listed in a Want-Digest field of a message, and its qvalue is non-zero.

 If multiple acceptable digest-algorithm values are given, the sender's preferred digest-algorithm is the one (or ones) with the highest qvalue.